aharin/http4k/pro/incubator/postbox/README.md

 val postbox: PostboxTransactor = ...

-PostboxProcessing(transactor, myRequestHandler).start()
+PostboxProcessing(postbox, myRequestHandler).start()
 ```

 This will start a single background (virtual) thread to process the requests in the Postbox using polling.

-It'll do so by periodically processing a small bach of pending requests in a single database transaction.
+It'll do so by periodically claiming a small batch of pending requests and processing them.

 The responses for those requests are stored so they can be consumed or served later.